 Review: Fantech Aria XD7 Huano Version Gaming Mouse

 The Fantech Aria XD7 seems to follow the same story of a previously covered an egg-shaped mouse that had performance that punched above its price point.
 It rocks a PAW3395 sensor, weighs 59 grams, supports 1000Hz polling rate – priced at an entry level price of US$58.80.
-You can use the code “TECHJIO” for free shipping on your order!
+Use discount code ‘TECHJIO‘ to enjoy 10% off!

 Unboxing